 Organizations of all kinds have placed increased emphasis on online marketing.
-Social media managers orchestrate the presence and refine the image of their organizations on outlets like Facebook, LinkedIn, Pinterest, Twitter, Instagram, and Tumblr.
+Social media managers orchestrate the presence and refine their organizations' image on outlets like Facebook, LinkedIn, Pinterest, Twitter, and Instagram.
 Tech-savvy marketing majors with strong creative and writing skills can excel in this role.

-Social media managers tap the teamwork skills of the marketing major to work collaboratively with staff from other operating units at their firm.
-They must have the persuasive ability and finesse with people to coax cooperation from colleagues over which they have no formal authority.
+Social media managers tap the marketing major's teamwork skills to work collaboratively with staff from other operating units at their firms.
+They must have the persuasive ability and finesse with people to coax cooperation and enthusiasm from colleagues, followers, and consumers.

 Salary: Glassdoor reports an average annual salary of $53,175 for social media managers.

 How to Land Your First Marketing Job